|Closing date ||17:30, Thursday 23 November 2023|

 |Collaborative application possible?||Yes|

-The Arts Council announces a single round of the Festivals Investment Scheme (FIS) for festivals taking place in 2018.
+The Arts Council announces round two of the Festivals Investment Scheme (FIS) for festivals that commence between 1st of July 2024 and 31st of December 2024.

 There are three bands of funding available:

-Festival applicants that wish to apply to Band C must have been established for a minimum of five years and executed a minimum of five consecutive festival programmes.
+Applicant organisations that wish to apply to Band B must be established for a minimum of three years and have executed three consecutive festival programmes as a minimum requirement to apply to this

 How do I apply for this?